Roining/NodeFilter/README.md

 See Query syntax below for more information on types of hierarchical filters.
 # Demo
 Node Filter has an experimental local-first web and mobile support provided by its WebAssembly port.
-A  WebAssembly port of Node Filter with a guide to Node Filter's functionality as well as examples of usage: https://roining.github.io/NodeFilter/
+A [WebAssembly port](https://github.com/Roining/NodeFilter#notes-on-webassemblypwamobile-support) of Node Filter with a guide to Node Filter's functionality as well as examples of usage: https://roining.github.io/NodeFilter/
 The web version of Node Filter is generally meant to be used only if a desktop version is not available(for example, on mobile platforms), however, it has almost all the Desktop version's features with a few limitations which are specified in the demo.
 Currently, it is possible to share/sync the knowledge base across desktop, web, and mobile versions of Node Filter.
+Supported target browsers/devices by Qt for WebAssembly:
+- Chrome
+- Firefox
+- Safari(not tested for Node Filter)
+- Edge (Chrome)

+The demo storage contains the following examples:
+ - Examples of basic Node Filter functionality(copying nodes, hierarchical queries, etc.)
+ - Daily documents workflow example
+ - Wikidata transitive ontology used as a tagging system
+ - Example of schema.org ontology use
+ - Task management/Priority Matrix example
+ - Cost/Benifit Priority matrix examples
+ - "Table"/Sorting functionality example
+ - Bi-directional linking example
+ - Spaced repetition example
+ - other stuff

 # Query syntax:
 There are several types of filters.
 1.Hierarchical filters: